vatsjijj/Udin/index.md

 ## Udin5
 The Udin5 programming language is a language that compiles down to Python, for easy use with other Python libraries and such.

+Udin's syntax is inspired by Kotlin, Rust, Nim, and a *little bit* of Python.

 The current version is 0.3.3.

 ## Supported Systems